-A Neural Network neural net) is a computational model inspired by the way biological neural networks in the human brain work.
-It consists of layers of interconnected nodes (also called neurons) that process and transmit information.
-Neural networks are fundamental to Deep Learninga subset of machine learning, and are used to recognize patterns, make predictions, and solve complex problems.
+A Neural Network is a computational model inspired by biological neural networks in the human brain.
+It consists of layers of interconnected nodes (neurons) that process and transmit information.
+Neural networks are fundamental to Deep Learning.

 • The input layer receives the pixel values of the image.